contextprotocol/sdk/README.md

 ```

 ## 📦 Assets
+Context Assets are designed to store and organize any image or file.
+Each Asset serves as a source for specific data, facilitating efficient data management and retrieval.

 ### Upload new Assets
 As a user, you can upload assets to your domain.
 When uploading an asset, you can specify the document path where the asset will be stored.